AdeolaMercy/devsecops_proj/devsecops_project_guideline/DevsecOps Security Gate Guideline.md

-# DevsecOps Security Gate Guideline on GitHub
+# DevsecOps Security Gate Guideline using GitHub Actions

  **Step-by-step guide to enable required status checks**

 -  Go to repository settings
 - Open your GitHub repository.
-- **Click on Settings → Branches** (in the left sidebar).
+- **Click on Settings > Branches** (in the left sidebar).
   * Add a branch protection rule
   * Under Branch protection rules, click Add rule.
   * In Branch name pattern, type:
   * main
 - **Enable required status checks**
-  * Check ✅ Require status checks to pass before merging.
+  * Check Require status checks to pass before merging.
   * A list of workflows/jobs appears which should correspond to your GitHub Actions runs.
   * Select the specific job(s) you want to enforce, e.g. dependency-scan, semgrep-scan
   * (If you’re unsure, you can first run your workflow once which will appear in the list.)